 Name Description Instance Sev The highest severity alarm of the Oracle database (whether a database instance, RAC or RAC node), which determines the database's health state.
 Name The name of the Oracle instance, RAC or RAC node.
 In addition, this row includes the Go to Home Page button.
 Version The version number of the Oracle database instance.
 Up Since The date and time that the Oracle database instance (or, in a RAC, the instance that was the earliest to restart) was last restarted.
 Workload The workload (average active sessions) for the Oracle database instance or RAC.
 When holding the cursor over the workload graph, the dwell displays a chart that shows the workload history over the specified time range.
-Alarms The number of warning, critical, and fatal alarms for the Oracle database instance/RAC.
+DB Alarms The number of warning, critical, and fatal alarms for the Oracle database instance/RAC.
 When holding the cursor over one of the alarm counts, the dwell displays the most recent alarms invoked for this database, sorted by severity.
 Clicking this field displays the Alarms list, which is listed by severity order.
 See the Foglight Online Help, Monitoring System-Wide Alarms for details on the alarm information.
-System Utilization on Host The name of the computer that is hosting the database instance or RAC.
+System Utilization Host The name of the computer that is hosting the database instance or RAC.
 CPU Load (%) The overall operating system CPU usage by all processes (including CPU usage by the database).
-Memory (%) The percentage, within the total memory, of memory consumed by all operating system processes (including the database).
+The percentage, within the total memory, of memory consumed by all operating system Memory (%) processes (including the database).
 This value includes both RAM resident memory and swapped memory.
-Disk (% Busy) The percentage of time the busiest device spent serving system-wide input/output requests.
-This metric serves as a measure for the system I/O load.
+The percentage of time the busiest device spent serving system-wide input/output requests.
+Disk (% Busy) This metric serves as a measure for the system I/O load.
+Monitoring Status Agent The operational status of the monitoring agent.
+When the agent instance is running, the State icon (1) is green, and holding the cursor over the icon displays the message Collecting Data.
+When the agent instance is running but not collecting data, holding the cursor over the icon displays one of the following status messages listed below.
+Starting Stopped . • Stopping Unknown ٠ When SQL PI is configured the SQL PI icon is displayed.
+OS The status of the OS data retrieval.
+NOTE: While the Foglight for Oracle agent retrieves OS data, several OS metrics cannot be retrieved without the Infrastructure cartridge agent.
+IF OS monitoring was disabled during the creation of the Foglight for Oracle agent through the Oracle Monitoring Installer wizard, the wizard cannot automatically create the Infrastructure cartridge agent; However, this agent can be created manually using the Dashboards > Hosts > Hosts dashboard.
+For details, see Adding a Monitored Host in the Foglight for Infrastructure User and Reference Guide.